KaloudasDev/FiveM-SteamVerifier/README.md

 > \[!CAUTION]
 > Temporary Steam connectivity issues may require restarting Steam and FiveM.

-## 🦭 Support & Security
+## 🔎 Support & Security
 If you have any questions or if you discover a security vulnerability within Cially, please join my [Discord Server](https://discord.gg/TNzPwhRvXH) and let me know!
 I will try to assist you as soon as possible!
 Please do not publish publicly security vulnerabilities.

-## 🍤 Contributing
+## 📣 Contributing
 Please open a PR for new features or issues you managed to fix!
 However keep the following in mind:
 - Do not open pull requests regarding minor issues such as grammatical errors.
-Open an issue instead
+Open an issue instead.
-- Do not sumbit "troll" or "spam" requests
+- Do not sumbit "troll" or "spam" requests.
-- Do not rewrite a big part of the project in a single pull request
+- Do not rewrite a big part of the project in a single pull request.

 ## 📜 License
 This project is licensed under the [Attribution-NonCommercial-NoDerivs 2.0 License](https://creativecommons.org/licenses/by-nc-nd/2.0/deed.en)
 ### You are free to:
-- **Share** — copy and redistribute the material in any medium or format
+- **Share** — copy and redistribute the material in any medium or format.
-- **Adapt** — remix, transform, and build upon the material The licensor cannot revoke these freedoms as long as you follow the license terms.
+- **Adapt** — remix, transform, and build upon the material.
+The licensor cannot revoke these freedoms as long as you follow the license terms.
 ### Under the following terms:
 - **Attribution** — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.